GillyRabutTsurwa/wordpress-child-theme-development/notes.md

 <br>

 **Qq'chose important à remarquer:**
-- Mes styles css ne se rendait pas à WordPress à cause des complications des caches.
+- Au debut, mes styles css ne se rendait pas à WordPress à cause des complications des caches.
-- When I do a hard refresh, instead of the normal refresh, I can see my styles getting applied.
+- Mais, when I do a hard refresh, instead of the normal refresh, I can see my styles getting applied.
-- The solution was to do a hard refresh, pour que WordPress peut démarrer avec une nouvelle cache vide
+- Alors, The solution was to do a hard refresh, pour que WordPress peut démarrer avec une nouvelle cache vide